 Factoring in the course’s content

 There are now hundreds of course options for obtaining TEFL/TESOL certification, but it’s important to make sure that the number of claimed course hours matches the course content and curriculum.
 It might be appealing to take a cheap, 40-hour online course, but keep in mind that it might not satisfy the requirements to teach English online or abroad.
 The course also might not prepare you to teach in a real-life classroom.

 The importance of accreditation

 It’s also crucial to make sure the TEFL/TESOL course you choose to take is legitimate.
 One of the main ways to check this is to look at the educational bodies granting accreditation.
 For example, Bridge has been accredited by ACCET, the Accrediting Council for Continuing Education and Training, since 1998.
 Also, most recently, Bridge was evaluated and granted accreditation by Aqueduto, the Association for Quality Education & Training Online, in March 2020.

 So, how many hours of TEFL/TESOL certification do I need?

 You’re probably still wondering, “How many hours of TEFL/TESOL training do I need?” and in short, 120 hours is the standard that will generally qualify you to teach abroad and online.
 While teaching English abroad requirements can vary by country and some online companies ask for even more hours, 120 is what you should aim for when browsing different courses.

 Keep in mind that English language professionals can qualify for more competitive jobs or stand out with a course of 150+ hours of certification, like the Bridge IDELTOnline™ (described in more detail below).
 While it’s a bigger initial financial and time investment, taking a course that’s 150+ hours can pay off in the long run.

 How long does it take to complete a 120-hour TEFL/TESOL course?

 Completing a 120-hour certification will probably take you several weeks.
 On average, most people take six to eight weeks to complete Bridge TEFL/TESOL certification courses, but some finish sooner.
-Bridge allows you up to three months to complete a TEFL/TESOL certification course.
+Bridge allows you up to three months to complete an online TEFL certification course.

 Which Bridge courses are 120+ hours?